Meet Inaugural Cohort

 Dr. Candace Jordan

 Dr. Jordan will join Lehigh in Summer of 2024.
-Photo and Bio pending.
+Bio will be with the 2024 members to reflect the time she joins the Lehigh Community.